 - Make sure your roof drains go to a grass or gravel area and do not go directly to the street, driveway, or paved area that drains to the storm sewer.

-- If you see something going into the storm sewer or into a lake that has an unusual color or odor, or you see unusual floating objects in the water, report it to our Environmental Protection Unit by calling (608) 266-4821 or filling out an online report (below).
+- If you see something going into the storm sewer or into a lake that has an unusual color or odor, or you see unusual floating objects in the water, report it to us by calling (608) 266-4821 or fill out an online report, below.

 Our Role In Protecting Our Lakes